Mark Hamill paid tribute to a rebel, princess, senator, general and lifelong friend Friday at Star Wars Celebration.

 His panel honoring Carrie Fisher was both darkly funny and emotional, with the star choking up at several points as he remembered the late actress, who died Dec.
 27. Hamill recalled meeting her for the first time in London ahead of their shoot together for the first 1977 Star Wars.

-"I was just bowled over by her humor and her wit, how sardonic she was.
-How dark she was.
-Within 20 minutes, she was telling me personal stories about her mother and father that I wouldn't have shared with you if I'd known you ten years," said Hamill.
+"I was just bowled over by her humor and her wit, how sardonic she was, how dark she was.
+Within 20 minutes, she was telling me personal stories about her mother and father that I wouldn't have shared with you if I'd known you 10 years," said Hamill.

 Skip to the three-hour mark below to see the panel:

-He went on to discuss the dangers of dating someone with whom you work in show business, and admitted that there was some flirtation with Fisher.
+Hamill went on to discuss the dangers of dating someone whom you work with in show business, but admitted that there was some flirtation with Fisher.

 "Sometimes, you know, we sort of wanted to go in that direction.
 On the pretext of talking about kissing techniques.
 'Oh, I'm a pretty good kisser, you know.'
 'Oh, I think I'm a better kisser.'
-Cut to us - making out ... like a couple of horny teenagers," Hamill said.
-"I'll tell you what really cooled it was the fact that at some point we both started laughing.
-Believe me ….
-It kills your passion if someone's laughing in your face.
-But I thought, 'we dodged a bullet there,' because we had the fun without any of the responsibility."
+Cut to us making out ... like a couple of horny teenagers," said Hamill.
+"I'll tell you, what really cooled it was the fact that, at some point, we both started laughing.
+Believe me … it kills your passion if someone's laughing in your face.
+But I thought, 'We dodged a bullet there,' because we had the fun without any of the responsibility."

-Once when visiting New York, Fisher refused to let Hamill stay in a hotel, insisting that she come stay at her house.
-Things changed a lot by Empire Strike Back.
-Fisher had a boyfriend, Hamill had a baby on the way.
-While filming the speeder bike chase in Return of the Jedi, Fisher would pull out volumes of philosophy … Nietzsche, Kierkegaard … but in her trailer, she would have tabloid magazines.
+Once, when visiting New York, Fisher refused to let Hamill stay in a hotel, insisting that she come stay at her house.
+Things had changed a lot by The Empire Strikes Back.
+Fisher had a boyfriend, and Hamill had a baby on the way.
+While filming the speeder-bike chase in Return of the Jedi, Fisher would pull out volumes of philosophy … Nietzsche, Kierkegaard … but in her trailer, she would have tabloid magazines.
 Hamill would poke fun at her, asking why she wouldn't read that in front of the crew, to which she retorted, "Because I want people to think I'm smart."